-Institutional Security Policies and Crime Statistics: Includes a statement of current policies regarding procedures and facilities for students and others to report criminal actions occurring on campus and policies concerning the institution's response to those reports.
+Institutional Security Policies and Crime/Fire Statistics: Includes a statement of current policies and procedures for students and others to report criminal actions occurring on campus and policies concerning the institution's response to those reports.
 Includes a statement of current policies concerning security of and access to campus facilities; a statement of current policies concerning law enforcement on campus; a description of the type of programs designed to inform students and employees about campus security procedures; and a description of the programs designed to inform students and employees about the prevention of crimes.
-Statistics concerning the occurrence of campus criminal offenses reported to local police agencies or to any official of the institution are gathered and documented for the following crimes and incidents: murder, rape, robbery, aggravated assault, burglary, motor vehicle theft, hate crimes, and violations of campus liquor, drug and weapons possessions regulations.
-Available from the Student Services Office in the Campus Security Act Report.
+Statistics concerning the occurrence on campus of criminal offenses reported to local police agencies or to any official of the institution are gathered and documented for the following crimes and incidents: murder, rape, robbery, aggravated assault, burglary, motor vehicle theft, hate crimes, and violations of campus liquor, drug and weapons possessions regulations.
+Fire safety in campus residence halls is also addressed, including fire safety measures and occurrences of fire incidents in these facilities.
+Policies and procedures for dealing with missing students who reside in campus housing, including appropriate notification methods are also outlined in this document.
+Available from the Student Services Office in the Campus Crime and Security Act Report.

 Sexual Violence Policies: Includes information about campus programs to prevent sex offenses and procedures to follow when a sex offense occurs.
-Also includes procedures for campus disciplinary action in cases of alleged sex offenses; sanctions the institution may impose following disciplinary proceedings and availability of resources and support for sexual-assault victims.
+Also includes procedures for campus disciplinary action in cases of alleged sex offenses; sanctions the institution may impose following disciplinary proceedings and availability of resources and support for sexual assault victims.
 Available from the Student Services Office in the Sexual Violence Policies and Related Information report.

 Alcohol and Drug Policies: Includes a statement of institutional policy regarding the possession, use, and sale of alcoholic beverages and illegal drugs and the enforcement of federal and state laws governing underage drinking and use/possession of illegal drugs.
-Also includes a description of drug and alcohol-abuse education programs sponsored by the institution.
-Available from the Student Services Office in the Drug-Free Schools and Communities report.
+Also includes a description of drug and alcohol abuse education programs sponsored by the institution.
+Available from the Student Services Office in the Drug Free Schools and Communities report.

-Equity in Athletics: Includes information about the number of male and female students enrolled at the institution including the number of athletic participants for each team.
+Equity in Athletics: Includes information about the number of male and female students enrolled at the institution; including the number of athletic participants for each team.
 Also includes the total operating expenses for each varsity team, the gender of each team's coaching staff, the amount of money spent on athletically related aid for male and female sports teams, the ratio of athletic aid awarded for male vs. female athletes, the amount of money spent on athletic recruitment, the total annual revenue generated by athletic teams, and the salaries of head coaches of all varsity teams.
 Available from the Student Services Office in the Student Right To Know - Equity in Athletes Report.